wowkster/wowkster/README.md

 Hey!
 I'm Wowkster, and I'm an experienced all-around developer with a focus in Web Development.
-I've been programming for over 8 years and I have experience with a large amount of languages and technologies like Java, Javascript, Typescript, HTML, CSS, SCSS, Tailwind, React, NextJS, Vue, JQuery, PHP, Express, Fastify, SQL, MongoDB, Python, C++, C#, Rust, and more.
+I've been programming for over 9 years and I have experience with a large amount of languages and technologies like Java, Javascript, Typescript, HTML, CSS, SCSS, Tailwind, React, NextJS, Vue, JQuery, PHP, Express, Fastify, SQL, MongoDB, Python, C++, C#, Rust, and more.
 See the [Resume](#resume) section for more info.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=wowkster&label=Profile%20views&color=0e75b6&style=flat" alt="wowkster" /> </p>

 ## Contact
-You can contact me on Discord (preferred) at `Wowkster#0001` or by email at `wowkster@wowkster.com`
+You can contact me on Discord (preferred) at `Wowkster#0001` or by email at `contact@wowkster.com`.
+If you are contactint me about an issue with a project, please open a GitHub issue on that repository instead.
+I will tend to it as soon as I can.

 ## Current Projects

 ### [Cloaks+](https://github.com/CloaksPlus) (Main Focus)
-  * Backend in Node
+  * Backend in Node/Rust
   * Frontend with Next.js and TS
   * Discord Bot in Discord.js and TS
-  * Various Java Plugins
+  * Various Java/Kotlin Plugins
-  * Desktop App in Electron, React, and TS
+  * Desktop App in Tauri, React, and TS
   * etc

 ### Side Projects

-* Custom Minecraft Client (Not named yet)
-* Discord Bot Email Client
 * Cards Against Humanity Online
-* My own programming language called [Komodo](https://github.com/KomodoLang/Komodo)

 ## Resume